Schiff warns of Russian attack on US mainland, as Day 2 of Trump's Senate impeachment trial concludes

 Trump's legal team also has argued that Democrats' impeachment case couldn't be as "open-and-shut" as advertised given the apparently urgent need for new evidence even after the House impeachment inquiry.

-Additionally, the White House has said Trump's suggested probe into Biden was appropriate.
+In any event, the White House has said Trump's suggested probe into Biden was appropriate.

 A new poll from The Associated Press-NORC Center for Public Affairs Research showed the public was slightly more likely to say the Senate should convict and remove Trump from office than to say it should not, 45 percent to 40 percent.
 But, a sizable percentage, 14 percent, said they didn't know enough to have an opinion.